genomesio/genomes-io-prj/ancestry/AncestryMapper/example/README.md

 # Example output
 Results of AncestryMapper using this [example input](https://github.com/trvinh/genomes-io-prj/blob/master/ancestry/example.23andme.txt)

-* testvn.amid: a matrix contains the normalised euclidean distances (columns started with `I_`) and the the crude distances (columns started with `C_`)
+* output.amid: a matrix contains the normalised euclidean distances (columns started with `I_`) and the crude distances (columns started with `C_`)
-* testvn.pdf: a plot showing how similar the user genome in comparison to the reference ethnic groups (populations).
-Data used for this plot are the normalised euclidean distances
+* output.json: a JSON file contains 2 distance lists, one is for the region distances and another is one for the ethnic group distances.

+### Ethnic group distances
-* testvn_ethnic_dist.txt: the crude distances of the user genome to the reference ethnic groups.
-This table contains 3 columns including the name of the ethnic group, the corresponding distance and source of the reference data for that ethnic group.
+Ethnic group distances are the crude distances of the user genome to the reference ethnic groups.
+This contains 3 informations including the name of the ethnic group, the corresponding distance and source of the reference data for that ethnic group.
 ```
 ethnic_group	distance	source
 Kinh	0.619509500078284	1KG